€ 4.5 billion

 Patrick Link: Definitely.
 We want to enable our colleagues to access relevant information independently via "self-services".
 Thanks to these platforms, they can immediately see who owns a web service or an interface and can contact that person directly.

-Some of our developers told me that they use Microservice Intelligence to draw.
+Some of our developers told me that they use Value Stream Management to draw.
 This module allows them to easily create technical diagrams.
 This is an incredibly useful feature.
 With two to three clicks, for example, they can create sophisticated data flow diagrams.

-Our managers benefit from Microservice Intelligence as well.
+Our managers benefit from Value Stream Management as well.
 As complexity increases with the growing number of small components, managers often lack a holistic view of their department or the applications used by staff.
 This is where the LeanIX Teams Fact Sheet comes in handy, as it clearly illustrates hierarchies.
 In this way, a manager or project leader can directly see which employee is responsible for which application.

-Andreas Michler: Since we use both the EA Suite and Microservice Intelligence, seamless navigation between the respective workspaces would be a huge plus, especially in terms of reports.
+Andreas Michler: Since we use both the EA Suite and Value Stream Management, seamless navigation between the respective workspaces would be a huge plus, especially in terms of reports.
 Just think, for example, of the application matrix, where we can zoom into the IT landscape and have a granular view of our technical applications.
 Until now, this has only been possible via several clicks and switching workspaces.

 Andreas Michler: We have many visions and are in close contact with LeanIX.
-The seamless navigation between the EA Suite and Microservice Intelligence is something that we would like to see implemented in the near future.
+The seamless navigation between the EA Suite and Value Stream Management is something that we would like to see implemented in the near future.
 Also, the subscription feature and the Teams Fact Sheets mentioned by Patrick are a good first step in the right direction.
 The same applies to the question, “What can be found in a functional space and what makes up a technical space?”
-According to our definition, a tech stack would no longer fit into an EA workspace, which is why we have started mapping the tech stack in Microservice Intelligence.
+According to our definition, a tech stack would no longer fit into an EA workspace, which is why we have started mapping the tech stack in Value Stream Management.

 [Translation from German into English]